 On a summer evening, Bill and Alice drove to their favorite ice cream shop.
 After parking the car on North Avenue in Bridgeport, Bill go out to cross the street for ice cream while Alice waited for him in the car.
 While waiting to cross, Bill was suddenly struck by a box truck speeding down the street, which killed him instantly.

 In 2006, the New Haven Road Race, a long-standing foot race in downtown New Haven, lost its title sponsor, a local bank.
-Mike Stratton and his family often participated in the race as part of an annual Labor Day tradition.
-Someone joked with Mike that maybe Stratton Faxon should take on the hefty role of title sponsor.
+Someone in New Haven needed to step up to ensure this event—that had brought camaraderie, fun and good health to so many families for so many years—did not suffer due to the declining economy.
 The partners slept on the idea and thought: if not us, then who?